PHAredes/linear/linear.lagda.md

 Instead of representing variable names as straight natural numbers, we parameterise terms by the number of available variables n, and then only allow available variables to be referenced inside the term by using the type of finite sets to represent variable names.
-This way, we tame some of the error-prone nature of de Bruijn indices by assigning different types to terms with differing numbers of available variables.
+This way, we tame some of the error-prone nature of de Bruijn indices by asSigning different types to terms with differing numbers of available variables.
 Closed terms are represented as values of type Term 0.
 I first encountered this trick in McBride (2003), but I know not from whence it originated.
 [Liamoc](http://liamoc.net/posts/2zero14-zero1-zero1-context-split/index.html)